sunomura/commercialization-public/test/assessments/minifilter-diagnostics.md

 Minifilter metric values are deeply nested under logical groupings.
 This hierarchy of results enables you to view the details of an assessment workload or phase that generated the results that you are interested in.
 Once you expand the results for a workload, you can see the list of minifilters and the results that they each provide that are aggregated to the workload level.
 Select a particular minifilter from the list, and you can see the list of calls made against that minifilter.
 Select an interesting call, and you can review the pre- or post-operations that generated the results that you find interesting.
 Here’s an example:

-**Note**
+> [!NOTE]
-In the File Handling Performance assessment, the first level of detail is called the *Workload* level.
+> In the File Handling Performance assessment, the first level of detail is called the *Workload* level.
 In Boot Performance assessment or in the Internet Explorer Startup Performance assessment, the first level of detail is called the *Phase* level.

 ![sample results for minifilter drill down](images/dep-win8-8-techref-minifilterdrilldown-sample.jpg)